vitordeazambuja/odin-landing-page/README.md

-# odin-landing-page
+# The Odin Project - Foundations: Landing Page
-A landing page created during The Odin Project Foundations course.
+A landing page created during The Odin Project Foundations course using only HTML and CSS.